 In 2014, Section 141(f), which allows unanimous consent of directors in lieu of a meeting, and Section 228, which deals with consent of stockholders in lieu of a meeting, were amended to provide that directors or stockholders could execute a consent and that such consent could be placed in escrow (or similar arrangement), to become effective at a future date within 60 days.
 At the time, Section 141(f) made clear that any consent delivered by a person who was not then a director could give a consent that would become effective at such a future date, so long as the person was a director at the time the consent became effective.
 That provision was deemed necessary in light of case law holding that only directors could give consents.
 A similar provision was not included in Section 228 on the theory that Section 213(b) of the DGCL already provides for the fixing of a record date for determining stockholders entitled to give consent.
-Nevertheless, to avoid any uncertainty on the issue, Section 228(c) is now being amended to confirm that a person may give a consent of stockholders, to be effective at a future date or in accordance with instructions, before such person is a stockholder, so long as the person is a stockholder at the time the consent becomes effective.
+Nevertheless, to avoid any uncertainty on the issue, Section 228(c) is now being amended to confirm that a person may give a consent of stockholders, to be effective at a future date or in accordance with instructions, before such person is a stockholder, so long as the person is a stockholder as of the record date for determining stockholders entitled to consent to the action.
 These provisions of amended Section 228(c) also apply to consents given by members of nonstock corporations.

 By default, a Delaware corporation has perpetual existence.
 Under Section 102(b)(5), however, a corporation may include in its certificate of incorporation a provision limiting its existence to a specified date.
 Currently, where a corporation has so limited the duration of its existence, there is no express requirement for the corporation to file any additional instrument with the Delaware Secretary of State confirming that it has ceased to exist.
 The lack of a requirement to file such an instrument has created challenges for the Secretary of State in determining the status of corporations whose terms have expired.
 The 2022 amendments would require any corporation that has adopted a provision limiting its existence to a specified date to file a certificate of dissolution.
 Consistent with Section 103(d), which allows for a certificate to be filed with a future effective date within 90 days of the filing date, The certificate of dissolution must be filed within 90 days of the date on which the corporation’s duration is fixed to end.
 The certificate, when filed in advance, would specify the date on which it would become effective (i.e., the date on which the corporation’s duration terminates).
 The amendments also recognize that not all corporations with a limited duration will file a certificate of dissolution as required.
 The amendments provide that the failure to timely file a certificate of dissolution shall neither affect the expiration of any corporation’s existence on the date specified in its certificate of incorporation nor eliminate the requirement that the corporation file a certificate of dissolution.
 To address the possibility that a corporation will so fail to file a certificate of dissolution, the statute, as amended, provides that any certificate of good standing issued after the date on which the corporation’s existence terminates shall be of no force or effect.